thepythonfairy/thepythonfairy/README.md

 ---

 ✨Fun fact!
 I once made a Keanu Reeves face detector!
-I'm too embarrased to post it here....so I'll upload the boring version instead.
+I like to think that it works, but if you don't believe me, just change the reference image to anything you want to test it!
 Also, I love ethical hacking.
 My friends call it "being hacked".
 I call it "field testing"....they're my cherished test subjects (with their blessing of course) 😏

 ---